 Try not to smile as you read this…

 “This.
 This is just one of the reasons I love my job.
 I love my kids so much.
-I’m so lucky!” says Smith Specialties.
+I’m so lucky!” says Mrs Smith in 5th.

 You da best!

-“This is why I teach,” says Teaching in the Rain.
+“This is why I teach,” says Teaching in Rain.